Alles fühlt der Liebe Freuden - Mozart's Die Zauberflöte

 Brian's professional debut was in the world premiere of Jonathan Dawe's Nero and the Fall of Lehman Brothers at Columbia University's Casa Italiana.
 He has since performed with various opera companies, including Opera Saratoga, On Site Opera, Mostly Mozart Festival, New Amsterdam Opera, Axelrod Performing Arts Center, and City Lyric Opera.

 He is a member of the New York Philharmonic Chorus and has performed solos in Mozart's Requiem, To Be Certain of a Dawn (Paulus), King David (Honegger), The Creation (Haydn) at ASU, Vesperae solennes de confessore (Mozart), and Messiah (Handel).
-Popular as backup vocalist, he has appeared with Kristin Chenoweth and the Phoenix Symphony and the Gloria choir and Sharon Stone on Saturday Night Live with musical guest Sam Smith.
+Popular as a backup vocalist, he has appeared with Kristin Chenoweth and the Phoenix Symphony, and with the Gloria choir and Sharon Stone on Saturday Night Live with musical guest Sam Smith.

 Brian earned his Bachelor of Music in Vocal Performance with a minor in Musical Theatre from the University of Nebraska-Lincoln.
 He went on to receive his Master of Music in Music Theatre-Opera Performance from Arizona State University.
 Throughout his studies, he was mentored by renowned voice teachers and mentors, including soprano Dr. Jamie Reimer, bass-baritone Gordon Hawkins, and tenors Vinson Cole and Bill Burden.